<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Buying an inground pool is a major purchase.
 They cost tens of thousands of dollars and can affect both the aesthetic of your outdoor space and the value of your home.
 This is a purchase that you should never take lightly.

-There is a lot of research that you need to do before buying one and a lot of decisions that need to be made.
+You need to do a lot of research before buying one and make a lot of decisions.

-If you leap in without doing your homework, you could overpay, purchase a pool that requires more maintenance than you prefer, or hire the wrong contractor for the job.
+If you leap in without doing your homework, you could overpay, purchase a pool that requires more maintenance than you prefer, or hire the wrong contractor.

 Doing your research can help you make educated and informed decisions about the type of pool you buy and its features.